abriljordan/ga_blog/docs/working-with-dashboard/create.md

 2. Click on the color that you want to change and pick the color scheme you want.
 3. Once you’re done, click the `Update` button.

-## Resize a chart
+## Resize chart
 ### Resize all charts
 You can resize charts in a dashboard all at once in just one click.
 Click on its Gear, a pop-up menu appears.
 Choose the last option at the bottom of the pop-up menu which is a set of squares.
 The number of squares indicates what the size of the charts would be.

 ### Resize a single chart
-Click on its Gear, a pop-up menu appears.
-Choose the last option at the bottom of the pop-up menu which is a set of squares.
-The number of squares indicates what the size of the charts would be.
+1. Click on the indicator's Gear, a menu appears.
+2. At the bottom of the menu, there are three squares, each represent the size of the chart.
+Click on the desired chart.

 ## Tile
 ### Delete Tile
-Choose the indicator you want to delete.
-Click on its Gear button and choose Delete.
-Click the Confirm button if you want to proceed in deletion.
+1. Click on the indicator's `Gear` button and choose Delete.
+2. Click the Confirm button if you want to proceed in deletion.
 The indicator will no longer be available in the dashboard.

 ### Remove Tile
-Choose the indicator you want to remove from the section.
-Click on its Gear button and choose Remove.
-Click the Confirm button if you want to proceed in removing it.
+1. Click on the indicator's `Gear` button and choose Remove.
+2. Click the Confirm button if you want to proceed in removing it.
 It is still available if you want to add it back in the dashboard.

 ## Section
 ### Create section
 1. Go to: main dashboard
-2. Click the Add button.
-A pop-up dialog appears.
+2. Click the `Gear` button.
+A dialog appears.
+3. Select `Mange Sections`.
+A dialog appears.
-3. Enter a name for your section.
+4. Click the `Add` button.
+A dialog appears.
+Enter the name for your section.
-4. Once you’re done, click the Create button.
+4. Once you’re done, click the `Create` button.

 ### Edit section name
 1. Go to: main dashboard
-2. Click on the Edit Section (pencil) button of the section.
+2. Click on the `Pencil` button of the section.
 A dialog appears.
 3. Give the section a new name.
-4. Once you’re done, click the Update button.
+4. Once you’re done, click the `Update` button.

 ### Rearrange section
 1. Go to: main dashboard.
-You can rearrange the position of each section.
-2. Click the Gear button and choose Manage Sections.
-A pop-up dialog appears.
+2. Click the `Gear` button and choose `Manage Sections`.
+A dialog appears.
 3. Click and drag the section to reorder.
-4. Once you’re done, click the Update button.
+4. Once you’re done, click the `Update` button.

 ### Delete a section
 1. Go to: main dashboard
-2. Click on the Delete Section (bin) button of the section.
+2. Click on the `Trash bin` button of the section.
 A dialog appears.
-3. Click the Confirm button.
+3. Click the `Confirm` button to proceed.